-The Mixed Use Precinct generally forms the eastern end of the Oran Park Town Centre and will provide a range of housing, commercial and small scale retail opportunities.

-It is envisaged that the Mixed Use Precinct will enable a cosmopolitan lifestyle and employment destination where residents can live, work, play and shop within a vibrant town centre environment.

-It is anticipated that the eastern most blocks furthest from the town centre core will be predominantly residential and take advantage of the fine views over the landscape.
+The Mixed Use Precinct forms the eastern end of the Town Centre and will provide a range of housing, commercial and small scale retail opportunities.
+It will enable a cosmopolitan lifestyle with the mix of employment, residential and other uses providing places where residents can live, work, play and shop.
+The areas furthest from the Town Centre core to the east will be predominantly residential in character and will take advantage of views over the landscape.